Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/setting-up-python-on-macos.md

 ## Mac installing Python 3

-By far, the easiest way to install Python 3 is to use Homebrew.
+The easiest way to install Python 3 is to use Homebrew.
 If you haven't had Homebrew installed yet, check out this article explaining how to [set up Homebrew on your Mac](https://daily-dev-tips.com/posts/homebrew-one-package-manager-to-rule-them-all/).

 With Homebrew installed, we can install Python, and it will install the latest stable (at the time of writing 3.9).